-Overview one of three available courses.
-Analysis and Approaches (AA) - Higher Level is for the most able mathematicians.
-It is a course a an interest in analytic methods.
-In order to be su have gained the highest grade at IGCSE Mathema also have studied, understood, and, most import 1 extension course, or other further mathematics Further Mathematics in KS4.
-Analysis and Approaches (AA) - Standard level pupils who wish to pursue degrees with a mather knowledge of calculus, functions, trigonometry, of to be successful in this course, pupils will need to Mathematics (or equivalent), Grade 7/A or above manipulation, functions, coordinate geometry, a more than one topic.
-Applications and Interpretation (AI) - Standard which allows pupils to understand the wide rang Pupils will learn statistical models, functions, trig range of practical and abstract contexts.
-In order Iysis and Approaches (AA) - Higher Level is essentially a Pure Mathematics course intended he most able mathematicians.
-It is a course appropriate for keen mathematicians, those with neterest in analytic methods.
-In order to be successful in this course, pupils will not only need to e gained the highest grade at IGCSE Mathematics (or equivalent), Grade 9/A, but they should have studied, understood, and, most importantly, thoroughly enjoyed the Pure Mathematics tension course, or other further mathematics such as components of A-Level courses or GCSE her Mathematics in KS4.
-Iysis and Approaches (AA) - Standard level is a Pure Mathematics course designed for ils who wish to pursue degrees with a mathematical component, and therefore need a strong wledge of calculus, functions, trigonometry, or probability and statistical modelling.
-In order e successful in this course, pupils will need to have gained one of the highest grades at IGCSE hematics (or equivalent), Grade 7/A or above, and be very competent in algebraic hipulation, functions, coordinate geometry, and in answering multi-step problems involving Assessment AA (Pure) Mathematics - Higher level Paper 1: Non-calculator paper 30% Paper 2: Calculator paper 30% Paper 3: Problem solving paper 20% Internal Assessment: Mathematics Exploration 20% AA (Pure) Mathematics - Standard level Paper 1: Non-calculator paper 40% Paper 2: Calculator paper 40% Internal Assessment: Mathematics Exploration 20% Non-calculator paper 30%Paper 1: Calculator paper 40%Calculator paper 30%Paper 2: Calculator paper 40%Problem solving paper 20%Internal Assessment: MathematicsAssessment: MathematicsExploration 20%Mathematics - Standard level Non-calculator paper 40%Calculator paper Future Pathways Pupils who take the Analysis and Approaches (AA, Pure) Mathematics at Higher level typically pursue Mathematics at university or a Mathematics related degree such as Engineering, Physical Sciences or Mathematics-based Economics.
-Successful completion of the Analysis and Approaches (AA, Pure) Mathematics at Standard level may facilitate entry into degree courses with some mathematical component.
-The Applications and Interpretation (AI, Practical) Mathematics course at Standard level provides a broad skill set for pupils wishing to explore a wide range of non-mathematical disciplines at university level, including Social Sciences, Business, Psychology and Design.
+IB Diploma Programme pupils may choose from one of three available Mathematics courses.

+Analysis and Approaches (A&A) - Higher Level is essentially a Pure Mathematics course intended for the most able mathematicians.
+It is a course appropriate for keen mathematicians, those with an interest in analytic methods.
+In order to be successful in this course, pupils will not only need to have gained the highest grade at IGCSE Mathematics (or equivalent), Grade 9/A, but they should also have studied, understood, and, most importantly, thoroughly enjoyed the Pure Mathematics 1 extension course, or other further mathematics such as components of A-Level courses or GCSE Further Mathematics in KS4.

+Analysis and Approaches (A&A) - Standard level is a Pure Mathematics course designed for pupils who wish to pursue degrees with a mathematical component, and therefore need a strong knowledge of calculus, functions, trigonometry, or probability and statistical modelling.
+In order to be successful in this course, pupils will need to have gained one of the highest grades at IGCSE Mathematics (or equivalent), Grade 7/A or above, and be very competent in algebraic manipulation, functions, coordinate geometry, and in answering multi-step problems involving more than one topic.

+Applications and Interpretation (A&I) - Standard level is a more Practical Mathematics course which allows pupils to understand the wide range of mathematics that can be used in the world.
+Pupils will learn statistical models, functions, trigonometry, calculus, and probability models in a range of practical and abstract contexts.
+In order to be successful in this course, pupils will need to have gained a good grade at IGCSE (or equivalent) Mathematics, Grade 4/C or above.

+All courses require the use of a TI-84 Plus CE-T graphing calculator.

+A&A HL

+Paper 1: Non-calculator paper 30%

+Paper 2: Calculator paper 30%

+Paper 3: Problem solving paper 20%

+Internal Assessment: Mathematics

+Exploration 20%

+AGI SI

+Paper 1: Calculator paper 40%

+Paper 2: Calculator paper 40%

+Internal Assessment: Mathematics

+Exploration 20%

+A&A SI

+Paper 1: Non-calculator paper 40%

+Paper 2: Calculator paper 40%

+Internal Assessment: Mathematics

+Exploration 20%

+Pupils who take the Analysis and Approaches at Higher level typically pursue Mathematics at university or a Mathematics related degree such as Engineering, Physical Sciences or Mathematics-based Economics.

+Successful completion of the Analysis and Approaches at Standard level may facilitate entry into degree courses with some mathematical component.

+The Applications and Interpretation course at Standard level provides a broad skill set for pupils wishing to explore a wide range of non-mathematical disciplines at university level, including Social Sciences, Business, Psychology and Design.